survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 }
 ```

-We are still missing webpack configuration to turn this file into something the server can pick up.
+You are still missing webpack configuration to turn this file into something the server can pick up.

 W> Given ES6 style imports and CommonJS exports cannot be mixed, the entry point was written in CommonJS style.

 ## Configuring Webpack

-To keep things nice and tidy, we can push the demo configuration to a file of its own.
+To keep things nice and tidy, it is possible to push the demo configuration to a file of its own.
 A lot of the work has been done already.
-Given we have to consume the same output from multiple environments, using UMD as the library target makes sense:
+Given you have to consume the same output from multiple environments, using UMD as the library target makes sense:

 **webpack.ssr.js**